pxwg/phonograph.nvim/README.md

 This note-taking plugin is still under development, and there are many features that need to be completed.
 Here are some features I consider important:

 * Use an SQLite database instead of a self-built database to better achieve data IO (⭐very important!
-Finished with [sqlite.lua](https://github.com/kkharji/sqlite.lua) in alpha branch [phonograph: sqlite_re](https://github.com/pxwg/phonograph.nvim/tree/sqlite_re), may have some bugs);
+Finished with [sqlite.lua](https://github.com/kkharji/sqlite.lua) in main branch, may have some bugs ✅);

-* Automatically update the reading state database following the current file format to ensure that the reading state can be correctly tracked when restructuring note files (tracking reading state deletion: ✅; tracking reading state restructuring: ❌);
+* Automatically update the reading state database following the current file format to ensure that the reading state can be correctly tracked when restructuring note files (tracking reading state deletion: ✅; tracking reading state restructuring: ✅);

 * Integrate with mainstream pickers like [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) and write corresponding image processing wrappers (currently implemented for telescope but not yet wrapped❌), allowing us to use our most familiar plugins for note-taking instead of adapting to a new search window;